Table of Contents

 Capital Gains Yield Formula

-Capital Gains Yield Formula represents the equation based on calculation as the increase in the price of an investment, divided by its original acquisition cost.
+The Capital Gains Yield Formula represents an equation calculating the increase in the price of an investment divided by its original acquisition cost.

 The formula for expected capital gains yield is :